-“Why should Christians be good and help others and never get much wealth when so many who don’t believe in Christ prosper and have so much?” he asked angrily.
+“Why should Christians be good and help others and never get much wealth when so many who don’t believe in God prosper and have so much?” he asked angrily.
 His wife died following a lengthy illness that drained all of the family’s emotional, spiritual and financial resources.
-His anger, coupled with grief, was understandable.
+His resentment toward God, coupled with grief, was understandable.
 Most of us have experienced feelings like that to some degree.

 That is when we need to recall the words of the Psalmist: “The people will say ‘Surely the righteous still are rewarded; surely there is a God who judges the earth.’“